 Phillip Island is located in Western Port, approximately 120 km south-east of Melbourne.
 The island is rich in history, both human and natural – over 500 million years of it!
-Nature is a huge draw point, with tourists (over 3.5 million a year!) flocking to the island to experience the iconic rocky coastal landscapes, as well as spot a cheeky penguin at Penguin Parade or, view up to 30,000 seals at Seal Rocks (Point 6 in Figure 1).
+Nature is a huge draw point, with over 3.5 million tourists a year flocking to the island to experience the iconic rocky coastal landscapes, as well as spot a cheeky penguin at Penguin Parade or, view up to 30,000 seals at Seal Rocks (Point 6 in Figure 1).

 The history of the island begins in the Cambrian – around 500 million years ago.
 This was a period of time globally where there was an explosion of complex multi-cellular life forms in the ocean.
 The land surface was still barren and Victoria as we know it had not yet formed.
 The position of Phillip Island was, at this time, most likely deep under the ocean looking something similar to the video below.

 There are three North-South trending belts of Cambrian rocks in Victoria (Figure 2).
 As you can see, however, the greenstones on Phillip Island do not line up with any of them!
 Some researchers think it’s an entirely different belt, others think it’s been shifted left or right by faulting and there’s even a few who have postulated that these greenstones are actually related to outcrops in western Tasmania!

 The Cambrian Greenstones are overlain uncomformably by extensive Tertiary (Paleogene) lava flows.
 An unconformity develops when there is a time gap between two layers lying on top of one another (i.e. due to erosion).
 Columnar basalt can be viewed along the western arm of Kitty Miller Bay (Kannon Head, Stop 1 in Figure 3).
 The formation of columnar basalt is explained in the Field Trip for Organ Pipes.